zuozhenggh/learning-library/oic-integration-library/common/oic-prerequisites-erpcloud/oic-prerequisites-erpcloud.md

 Estimated Time: 10 minutes

 ### Objectives
-- Create a custom Integration role
+* Create a custom Integration role
-- Create an Integration Service user with custom role
+* Create an Integration Service user with custom role

 ### Prerequisites
 This lab assumes you have
-- An Oracle ERP account
+* An Oracle ERP Cloud account
-- Privileges in ERP Cloud to create roles and assign them to users
+* Access to an ERP Cloud user account with privileges to assign specific roles to an integration user.

 ## Task 1: Create a custom Integration role